Can Medicare Advantage Plans Be Secondary?

 Can Medicare Advantage Plans Be Secondary?, Choosing Between Medicare Supplement Insurance and Medicare Advantage

-Both Medicare Supplement Insurance and Medicare Advantage offer valuable benefits to beneficiaries, but it is important to understand their exclusive nature and evaluate your individual health insurance needs to choose the best option.
-This section will compare these two types of insurance, focusing on their unique features, and the factors to consider when making your choice.
+Both Medicare Supplement Insurance and Medicare Advantage may offer valuable benefits to beneficiaries, but it is important to understand their exclusive nature and evaluate your health insurance needs to choose the best option.

 Exclusive Nature of Medigap and Medicare Advantage